mixxxdj/manual/source/chapters/vinyl_control.rst

 cause adverse performance, often characterized by a loss of position data causing absolute mode to behave like relative mode.

-Mixxx represents your timecode signal quality as a circular representation of the vinyl control audio signal itself.
-The two graphs correspond to your :guilabel:`Deck 1` and :guilabel:`Deck 2` input devices.
+Mixxx represents the quality of the timecode signal as a circular graphic coming from the vinyl control audio itself.
+The graphs correspond to your active input devices :guilabel:`Deck 1` - :guilabel:`Deck 4` .

 If your vinyl signal is working, you should see a round, green circle drawn with two lines.
 This vinyl “doughnut” should be as circular as possible, and the